Country ham and red-eyed gravy

 I was hooked on country ham long before medical science discovered cholesterol to be an enemy of the human circulatory system.

-My former neighbor for over 35 years, Jerald Shivers, used to drive a delivery route for the Colonial Baking Company.
-Jerald insisted there were only two kinds of bread and both began with a “C” — Colonial Bread and corn bread.
+My former neighbor for more than 35 years, Jerald Shivers, used to drive a delivery route for the Colonial Baking Company.
+Jerald insisted there were only two

-Well, for me there’s only one kind of real ham and it also begins with a “C” — country ham.

-I know, I know.
-There are sugar cured hams and the like.
-But most of them are actually pork shoulders.
+kinds of bread, and both began with a c … Colonial Bread and cornbread.

 When I was a boy, our family celebrated Christmas each year with my Granny Lena’s family, the Bradfords, on the Sunday after Christmas in New Middleton.
 The event took place at the home of my great-uncle, Carson “Stumpy” Bradford.